zilverline/sequent/docs/docs/concepts/migrations.md

 ### 1. Install new version and run migrations
 1. Install your application in `/app/version/2`
-2. From within that directory run `bundle exec rake sequent::migrate::online`
+2. From within that directory run `bundle exec rake sequent:migrate:online`

 When running this rake task Sequent is able to build up the new Projections from [Events](event.html) while the application is running.
 Sequent keeps track